lkerr/groundfish-MSE/documentation/mprocOptions.md

 # Options for management procedures
 ### Sam Truesdell (struesdell@gmri.org)

-What to write in the mproc.txt file and what it means
+What to write in the mproc.txt file and what it means.

 ## ASSESSCLASS